-- i.
+i.
 Dismissal occurs, when in the best interest of the cadet and the college, a cadet is removed for at least the remainder of the semester.
-The admissions committee will consider readmission once all stipulations have been met. - ii.
+The admissions committee will consider readmission once all stipulations have been met.

+- ii.
 Expulsion is the most severe sanction and is imposed for the most serious offenses.
 An expelled cadet may not apply for readmission. - iii.
-Dismissal and expulsions are the most serious because, among other implications, they can result in loss of scholarships, forfeiture of Title iii.
+Dismissal and expulsions are the most serious because, among other implications, they can result in loss of scholarships, forfeiture of Title IV federal financial aid, and possible documentation of inappropriate conduct on your Institutional record. - iii.
 Referral to Law Enforcement Agencies (LEA).
 The Institute fully supports all local, state, and federal laws.
 Violators of these are subject to referral to law enforcement authorities for prosecution.
 Other disciplinary actions such as dismissal or expulsion may be applied, as well.